 Company: PSB Bank N.V.

 Biography: Mr. Guiveron Weert has an M.B.A. degree in Finance and a Ph.D. degree (summa cum laude) with concentration in Financial Management.
 Mr. Weert worked three years as a financial advisor and division leader at an investment firm in California.
 Subsequently, he joined a local money management firm in 1998 and held the position of investment advisor and shortly thereafter managing director.
 In 1999 he joined the Central Bank in Curaçao and worked in the Banking Supervision Department and was subsequently appointed as head of the Investment Institutions and Trust Supervision Department at the Central Bank.
-Mr. Weert has also been teaching classes of financial accounting, management accounting, and corporate finance at the University of the Netherlands Antilles and CURISES since 1999.
+Mr. Weert has also been teaching classes of financial accounting, management accounting, and corporate finance at the University of Curaçao and CURISES since 1999.
 Currently he holds the position of managing director of PSB Bank responsible for the financial and operational affairs of the Bank.
 He also acts as the Chairman of DCSX Foundation since 2013.

 Title: Chief Investment Officer